 The next virtual colloquium in York University’s ‘Reciprocal Learning in Times of Crisis’ monthly series will feature a discussion from two international experts on the impacts of COVID-19 for mobile populations across Africa.

 This month’s graduate student profile features international PhD Candidate, Mirco Stella.
 His research focuses on experiences of migration and displacement, and questions of pedagogy.
-"Crucial to my thinking about the […]
+"Crucial to my thinking about the world and education are the image of borders," says Stella.
+"What it means to simultaneously inhabit and deconstruct the lines and places we've learned to […]

 On Wednesday, Feb.
 10, a panel of education experts from Kenya, Canada and the U.S. will gather virtually to discuss the impact of the COVID-19 pandemic on girls’ education in Kenya and beyond at the next talk in the Reciprocal Learning in Times of Crisis monthly colloquium series.

 Warren Crichlow On Jan.
-20, the next session in a monthly virtual colloquium series presented by York University’s Borderless Higher Education for Refugees (BHER) Project, Faculty of Education and Centre […]
+20, the next session in a monthly virtual colloquium series presented by York University’s Borderless Higher Education for Refugees (BHER) Project, Faculty of Education and Centre for Refugee Studies will explore teaching in dangerous times by examining the life of American author, playwright, poet and activist James Baldwin.
+“Considering James Baldwin’s […]

 November 2020 issue of 'Innovatus' focuses on teaching, learning and the student experience in the Faculty of Education